adamtrilling/blog-posts/simple_bdd/part2.md

        i_am_viewing_the_list
 ```

 The last line above contains the method you'll need to implement in order for that step to work, i_am_viewing_the_list.
-Let's implement that, within the feature block but outside the scenario blocks:
+Let's implement that, within the feature block, but outside the scenario blocks:

 ```
   def i_am_viewing_the_list